gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

   int32_t getCurrentSpeedInMilliHz();
 ```
 ## Acceleration
- set Acceleration expects as parameter the change of speed
+ setAcceleration() expects as parameter the change of speed
  as step/s².
  If for example the speed should ramp up from 0 to 10000 steps/s within
  10s, then the acceleration is 10000 steps/s / 10s = 1000 steps/s²